SchaleSensei-Repo/Java-Vibe-Coding-BunchAThings/README.md

 ## License & Usage

+This project is licensed under [The Unlicense](https://unlicense.org/) — public domain dedication.

 **You are free to:**
-- Clone, modify, distribute, and use this code for any purpose.
+- Clone, modify, distribute, and use this code for any purpose, commercial or non-commercial, without any restrictions.

 **No restrictions.
 No warranty.**
-If you want to use a formal license, consider [The Unlicense](https://unlicense.org/) or [CC0](https://creativecommons.org/publicdomain/zero/1.0/).
-> _You do not need to ask permission.
-Just go build cool stuff!_
+You do not need to ask permission.
+Just go build cool stuff!

+See the [LICENSE](./LICENSE) file for more details.

 ---